alexander-akhmetov/mdb/README.md

 3. Check SSTables

 It checks all these parts in this order to be sure that it returns the latest version of the key.
-Each SSTable has its own index (red-black tree).
+Each SSTable has its own index.
 It can be sparse: it will not keep each key-offset pair in the index, but it will store keys every N bytes.
 We can do this because SSTable files are sorted and read-only.
 When we need to find a key, we find its offset or closest minimal to this key.
 After we can load part of the file into memory and find the value for the key.